Microvascular angina: Treatment

 Microvascular angina is a chronic long term condition which increases the risk of heart attack and other cardiac events such as heart failure and frequent hospital admissions.
 The treatment consists of drugs, mainly to relieve chest pain, but a very important part of the treatment is regularly visiting the doctor and repeating the tests to make sure the condition was taken care of in full.

 The first step in managing Microvascular angina is the administration of nitrates which may relieve the chest pain.
 They are used because of their ability to relax the muscles of the heart and blood vessels.
 However, they prove to be inefficient in as many as half of patients.

 Alternative treatments may consist of calcium channel blockers or beta blockers which reduce chest pain by relaxing the muscle cells lining the artery and improving blood flow to the heart while lowering blood pressure.
 Aminophylline may also work, while estrogen can be effective in women.

 There is at present no known cure however a change in lifestyle is important.
 Patients should start following healthier diets which are low in saturated fats, and should participate in regular physical activities.
 However, any patient with a heart disease condition should first seek for a medical opinion before starting exercising.
 Quitting smoking is also highly recommended.

 Incidence

 The reasons why women are more prone than men to develop a Microvascular angina are still not clear.
-However, it is believed that hormones along with other risk factors unique to women play a very important role.
+However, hormonal factors along with other risk factors unique to women may play an important role.
 The constant changing of the estrogen levels may be one of the reasons along with the changes brought by birth.